AI4Finance-Foundation/FinRL-Meta/README.md

 + [知乎] [FinRL-Meta基于数据驱动的强化学习金融元宇宙](https://zhuanlan.zhihu.com/p/437804814)

 ## Our Goals
-+ To provide benchmark performance and facilitate fair comparisons, providing a standardized environment will allow researchers to evaluate different strategies in the same way.
++ To provide benchmarks and facilitate fair comparisons, we allow researchers to evaluate different strategies on the same dataset.
 Also, it would help researchers to better understand the “black-box” nature (deep neural network-based) of DRL algorithms.
-+ To reduce the simulation-reality gap: existing works use backtesting on historical data, while the real performance may be quite different when applying the algorithms to paper/live trading.
++ To reduce the simulation-reality gap: existing works use backtesting on historical data, while the actual performance may be quite different.
 + To reduce the data pre-processing burden, so that quants can focus on developing and optimizing strategies.

 ## Design Principles